 Icosapent ethyl (Vascepa[®], Amarin Pharma, Inc.) is a purified ethyl ester of the omega-3 fatty acid known as eicosapentaenoic acid (EPA), which was initially approved in 2012 as an adjunct to diet to treat severe hypertriglyceridemia (triglyceride levels ≥500 mg/dL).
-Following the completion of a Phase III trial in patients with established CVD or at high risk of cardiovascular events,9 the manufacturer filed for an expanded indication in March of 2019, with an expected FDA decision date of September 28, 2019.10 Icosapent ethyl's mechanism of action in cardioprotection is not fully known; while hypertriglyceridemia increases the risk of ischemic events, reduction in these levels with icosapent ethyl may only partially explain the treatment effects observed in the trial.
+Following the completion of a Phase III trial in patients with established CVD or at high risk of cardiovascular events,9 the manufacturer filed for an expanded indication in March of 2019, with an expected FDA decision date of September 28, 2019.7 On August 8, 2019, the company announced that they had received notification from the FDA that an advisory committee meeting had been scheduled for November 14, 2019, with extension of the deadline for an FDA decision to late December.35 No details are currently available regarding the reasons for an advisory committee or specific questions or concerns posed by the FDA.

+Icosapent ethyl's mechanism of action in cardioprotection is not fully known; while hypertriglyceridemia increases the risk of ischemic events, reduction in these levels with icosapent ethyl may only partially explain the treatment effects observed in the trial.
 Other mechanisms, such as antithrombotic effects and stabilization and regression of coronary plaque have also been hypothesized.9 The current recommended dosage of 2 g twice daily with food for hypertriglyceridemia was also the dose tested in the cardiovascular prevention trial.